 Socks - Solid white, black, or navy only.
 Solid tight-fitted leggings that are black, gray, or navy (i.e. no sweats, warm-ups, or flared legs) may be worn in the winter months.
+No socks past the knees.

 Grades 7-8: